tushar-singh-varanasi/Blog-Project/README.md

 # Project Name Banaras Times
-this is the Blog website using Django here you can create your own blog using The Admin panel
+this is  Blog website using Django here you can create your own blog using The Admin panel
 # technology used
 html,css bootstrap,django